 The biggest problem with missing your repayments is you’re going to have to take a hit on your credit score.
 Once you get out of debt you can start getting your score back up again.
 Even those who have gone as far as to declare bankruptcy have been able to build up their credit scores all over again.

-Declaring yourself debt free will put you back in position for getting that score up.
+Declaring yourself debt-free will put you back in a position for getting that score up.
 You’ll be able to claim credit again.
 And you’ll be able to take out big loans, such as mortgages.
 A low credit score can be a barrier to everything you want to do in life.

 5. Joy of planning for the future

-Getting debt free as soon as you can will allow you to plan for the future again.
+Getting debt-free as soon as you can allows you to plan for the future again.
 You’ll be able to think about what’s coming in a couple of decades from now.
 Planning for the future provides hope for a family that was previously stuck in the mud with seemingly no way out.